roidrage/paperplanes/_posts/2012-7-5-six-ish-months-of-ebook-sales-riak-handbook.md

 ### The Rest

 As I said before, it has been amazing experience.
-It gives you a totally new kind of insight in building a business around products, in developing customer relationships, in providing value to the people for whom it matters the most.
+Selling something you've built yourself gives you a totally new kind of insight in building a business around products, in developing customer relationships, in providing value to the people to whom it matters the most.

 You appreciate every single customer.
 You get to build a personal relationship with every one of them, should you choose to and should they accept your offer.